madelinesachtler/project2/README.md

 ## EXTRACT
+Country data was extracted from Kaggle.com
-We collected our data from kaggle.com and decided that it was easiest to collect datasets with a common column name.
+- We decided that it was easiest to collect datasets with a common column name.
-We found three datasets that all included information about food, happiness and GDP all connected by the Country name.
+- We found three datasets that all included information about food, happiness and GDP all connected by the Country name.
-We downloaded the csv files and imported them into Pandas, and subsquently formatted them into separate dataframes.
+- We downloaded the csv files and imported them into Pandas, and subsquently formatted them into separate dataframes.

 ## Transform